shiffman/shiffman.net/a2z/05_textanalysis.md

 ### A Word Object

 The first thing we need to do is expand on the concordance example that stores a single number associated with each word.
 For classification, we'll need to know things like how many times that word appears in spam e-mails versus good (aka 'ham') e-mails.
-And then we'll need to use these values to calculate the probability that each word would appear in a spam or ham e-mail.</p>
+And then we'll need to use these values to calculate the probability that each word would appear in a spam or ham e-mail.

 {% highlight javascript %}
 var word = {};